wwwalkerrun/nativescript-ngx-magic/README.md

 import { Component } from '@angular/core';

 // just comment this out and use Component from '@angular/core'
-// import { Component } from 'nativescript-ngx-magic';
+// import { Component } from '@wwwalkerrun/nativescript-ngx-magic';

 @Component({
   // etc.